 7.6.2.1 Introduction

 This Candidate Solution addresses how energy-related information from the device, the network and other components of the content delivery system can be provided to a UE application during media consumption for exposure to the user.
+The exposure of the energy-related information is enabled or disabled by the Application Service Provider over time and is expressed using an Energy Information Exposure Specification as envisaged by the Candidate Solution in clause 7.8.

 7.6.2.2 Generic reference architecture for collection and exposure of Energy Information